itspkrai/cssgram/README.md

 A: No, CSSGram is a simple module which makes use of CSSGram library.

-Q: Is the module compatinle with views?
+Q: Is the module compatible with views?

 A: Once this issue gets fixed: https://www.drupal.org/node/2686145, it would become compatible with views too.